wds4/pretty-good/appDescriptions/curatedLists/overview.md

   <img src="../../.erb/img/createInstance.png" height="300px" display="inline-block" />
 </span>

 Once a new list item (also called a list "instance") is created, it is stored in nostr as a kind 9901 event, which is a Regular Event and is not editable or replaceable.
-Info about the list can be reviewed in the [list overview page](https://github.com/wds4/pretty-good/blob/main/appDescriptions/curatedLists/v021Overview/singleListItemDetails.md)
+Info about the list can be reviewed in the [item overview page](https://github.com/wds4/pretty-good/blob/main/appDescriptions/curatedLists/v021Overview/singleListItemDetails.md)

 ## Endorse or Block an item for a given list